ajakubek/python-llist/docs/index.rst

    :synopsis: Linked list datatypes for Python

 .. moduleauthor:: Adam Jakubek <ajakubek@gmail.com>
-.. moduleauthor:: Rafał Gałczyński <>
+.. moduleauthor:: Rafał Gałczyński <rafal.galczynski@gmail.com>

 This module implements linked list data structures.
 Currently two types of lists are supported: a doubly linked :class:`DLList` and a singly linked :class:`SLList`.

-All data types defined in this module support efficient O(1)) insertion and removal of elements.
+All data types defined in this module support efficient O(1)) insertion and removal of elements (Except removal in SLList).
 Random access to elements using index is O(n).
 We do however cache the most recently accessed node which allows O(1) access to consecutive indexes.